 The goal is to identify the phones whose perception is more or less similar i.e, a phone, which when replaced by another phone in that particular context, should not make much difference in perception; the listener shouldn't be able to distinguish.
 The knowledge of these phones can be used in synthesis.
 Section 3 further presents our motivations for conducting this kind of experiment.
 Section 4 describes the phone perception experiments carried out over telephone in languages Tamil, Telugu and English and the corresponding results.
-Section 5 describes the frame and phone level classification experiments performed on the Tamil and TIMIT databases.
+Section 5 describes the frame and phone level classification experiments performed on the Tamil database.
 Mel Frequency Cepstral coefficients (MFCC) are used as features with Maximum Likelihood (ML) classifier for classification.
 Results are discussed in Section 6.
 Section 7 presents the conclusion.

-3. Motivation
+3. MOTIVATION

-There are 12 vowels and 18 consonants in Tamil language.
+There are 12 vowels and 18 consonants in Tamil.
 There are five other phones introduced for representing Sanskrit.
 The language has certain well defined rules which introduce seven other phones depending on the presence of consonants with respect to the vowels or the other consonants.
 Hence there are 42 phones in the language.
 If we consider phonetic contexts, any one of the 42 phones could occur between any two phones.
-So there are 42^3 contexts for each phone.
-If we take the combination of a vowel and a consonant as a syllable, then we get around 216 syllables.
-If we consider the phonetic contexts of each syllable, each syllable can occur between two other syllables.
-So for a syllable, there are 2163 possible contexts for its occurrence.
-Some of them may not be valid, but the issue is, practically, for any database, it is not possible to cover all such phonetic contexts.
-So, while synthesis, if a 'syllable in a particular phonetic context' is not available in the inventory, another syllable by whose substitution, the listener may not be able to perceive any difference, can be considered for concatenation.
+So there are $42^3$ contexts for each phone.
+If we take the combination of a vowel and a consonant as a syllable (for example), then we get around 216 syllables each of which can occur between any two syllables.
+So for a syllable, there are $216^3$ possible contexts for its occurrence.
+All of them may not be valid, but the issue is, practically, for any corpus, it is not possible to cover all such phonetic contexts.
+So, while synthesis, if a 'syllable in a particular phonetic context' is not available in the inventory, another syllable by whose substitution, the listener may not notice any difference in perception, can be used for concatenation.

 In continuous speech, a listener may not pay attention to each and every phone the speaker speaks.
 While speaking on telephone, sometimes, the person on the other side, who naturally never listens to each and every phone, may not exactly recognize all the words we speak.
-Sometimes, his prior knowledge of the words and the context makes him understand our speech.
-Sometimes, we might have to repeat some words or syllables, even though the phone conversation takes place in a less noisy environment.
-The present paper reports the perception experiments conducted to find out such phones.
-A phone classification experiment is also performed to find out the phones by extracting MFCCs and classifying with ML classifier.
-The results are used in our Tamil Text to Speech synthesis.
-The Tamil database under consideration contains 1027 sentences, which are phonetically rich but as mentioned before, it may not contain all the contexts and this is the motivation for this experiment.
+Sometimes, his prior knowledge of the words and the context makes him understand our speech or we might have to repeat some words or syllables, even though the phone conversation takes place in a less noisy environment.
+Further, when a speaker utters the same sentence at different times, sometimes, some phones may be missed or replaced by other phones; but still the listener can make out the sentence.
+The knowledge of 'what phones are replaced by what phones' can also be used to handle the missing phonetic contexts.
+The present paper reports the perception experiments and the phone classification experiments conducted to find out such phones.
+The results are used in our Tamil TTS System.
+The Tamil database under consideration contains 1027 sentences from a single male speaker, sampled at 16 kHz, which are segmented and labeled manually using Pratt software.
+Though the database is phonetically rich, but, as mentioned before, it may not contain all the contexts and this is the motivation for this experiment.

-4. Perception Experiments
+4. PERCEPTION EXPERIMENTS